SkyEye

 DX Cnc This is a nearby neighbour of the Sun.
 Lying at a distance of nearly 12 light years, it shines at a feeble fifteenth magnitude.
 It is found on the sky map near φ2 Cnc.

 HD 73534 Gakyid This eighth-magnitude star is known to have at least one exoplanet.
+It is located due south of the open star cluster M44, and not far from M67.

-M44 The Beehive, Praesepe This open star cluster is over 500 light years away.
+M44 Beehive, Praesepe This open star cluster is over 500 light years away.
 Because it is located so near to the ecliptic, solar system objects often pass near or through it, affording excellent astrophotographic opportunities.

 M67 Few open star clusters are older than this one.
 Binoculars are necessary to see this sixth magnitude object.

 C48 A medium-size telescope will be necessary to view this spiral galaxy.
 Long-exposure photographs reveal multiple spiral arms around the central bulge.
+It is also catalogues as NGC 2775.